 If you’ve never made a homemade galette before, don’t worry—it’s easier than you might think!
 All you need to do is prepare your filling, arrange your galette, make your balsamic reduction, and garnish the final product.
 Soon enough, you’ll have the holiday appetizer of your dreams!
 Follow these simple steps on how to make a galette:

 - Preheat the oven to 400°F. Then, add butter to a large pot and melt over medium-high heat.
-Add the onions, mushrooms, salt, and pepper, then cook out the liquid for about 10-15 minutes.
+Add the onions and mushrooms, then cook out the liquid for about 10-15 minutes.

-- Stir in thyme, garlic, and white wine.
+- Stir in salt, pepper, thyme, garlic, and white wine.
 Reduce the liquid for about 10 minutes, stirring occasionally.
-Remove from heat and stir in 1 cup of shredded cheese, then set aside to cool.
+Remove from heat and stir in 1/2 cup of shredded cheese, then set aside to cool.

 - Flour your surface.
 On a lightly floured surface gently roll out the puff pastry to fit the size of your pan and transfer the puff pastry to the pan.

 - Spread the Boursin cheese spread around the center of the puff pastry, leaving around 2 inches of space on the edges, then top it with the sautéed mushrooms and caramelized onions mixture.
 Fold up the sides of the puff pastry around the mixture.

 - Sprinkle the remaining shredded cheese over the top of the mixture, then brush the exposed crust with egg wash.
 Transfer to the oven and bake the galette for 40 minutes.
 Then, transfer to a baking rack and let the galette cool for 10 minutes.

 - While the galette is baking, add balsamic vinegar and sugar to a small skillet over medium-high heat.
 Bring it to a boil and reduce the liquid by half to a thick syrup for approximately 10 minutes, stirring occasionally.